-58. Services and Public Utilities
+57. Services and Public Utilities

-Council can within any zone permit land to be used in conjunction with the provision of public services and public utilities if the use of that land is necessary to the proper operation of the public service or public utility concerned provided that the design, construction, landscaping, and operation of the service or utility, in the opinion of Council, will adequate to protect the environment, character, and appearance of the area.
+Within any zone, Council may permit land to be used in conjunction with the provision of public services and public utilities if the use of that land is necessary to the proper operation of the public service or public utility concerned provided that the design, construction, landscaping, and operation of the service or utility, in the opinion of Council, will be adequate to protect the environment, character, and appearance of the area.